Magento vs Shopify

 Lots of Apps Means Lots of Cash Spent

 Nevertheless, the apps on Shopify’s app store are carefully curated.
-So you won’t download something that’s a waste of space and money.
+So you won’t download something that wastes space and money.

 You can’t ask your developer to code a new app that functions identically to a feature locked behind a paywall, either.
-Instead, the only way to get more attributes is to upgrade your plan or buy apps.
+Instead, upgrading your plan or buying apps is the only way to get more attributes.
 Most of the time, you’ll end up doing both.

 Not the Best for Larger Online Stores

 Magento users can stick to the free version if they have a developer they trust.
-Unfortunately, Shopify does fall behind in terms of scalability.
+Unfortunately, Shopify is falling behind in terms of scalability.

 Pricing Comparison